pedroslvieira/notification-api/README.md

 <br/>Host: http://localhost:3000/api

 <br/><h4 id=8 align="left">:: As a Client, I can view all my notifications</h4>
-A Client can see a list of all the notifications assigned to him.
+A Client can see a list of all the notifications assigned to him (user_notifications).
 Opening this list will not change the fild "seen" status, which will only change if the Client makes a request for one specific user_notification (#show).
+Admins can also see the entire list of the user_notifications.

 <br/>[GET]
-<br/>Endpoint: /v1/notifications/:notification_id/user_notifications
+<br/>Endpoint: /v1/user_notifications
 <br/>Host: http://localhost:3000/api

 ```json